glotzerlab/coxeter/doc/source/development.rst

         python -m pip install flake8 flake8-black flake8-bugbear flake8-docstrings flake8-rst-docstrings pep8-naming flake8-isort
         python -m flake8 coxeter tests

-    To avoid having commits fail in case you forget to run this, you can run the following commands to set up a git pre-commit hook that will ensure your code is compliant before committing:
+    To avoid having commits fail in case you forget to run this, you can set up a git pre-commit hook using `pre-commit`_ (recommended) or run the following commands to use flake8's built-in hooks installation to ensure your code is compliant before committing:

     .. code-block:: bash